OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### APK Signature Scheme (v4 Scheme)

-The APK Signature Scheme v4 was introduced along with Android 11 (API level 30). which requires all devices launched with it to have [fs-verity](https://kernel.org/doc/html/latest/filesystems/fsverity.html) enabled by default. fs-verity is a Linux kernel feature that is primarily used for file authentication (detection of malicious modifications) due to its extremely efficient file hash calculation.
+The APK Signature Scheme v4 was introduced along with Android 11 (API level 30) and requires all devices launched with Android 11 and up to have [fs-verity](https://www.kernel.org/doc/html/latest/filesystems/fsverity.html) enabled by default. fs-verity is a Linux kernel feature that is primarily used for file authentication (detection of malicious modifications) due to its extremely efficient file hash calculation.
 Read requests only will succeed if the content verifies against trusted digital certificates that were loaded to the kernel keyring during boot time.

 The v4 signature requires a complementary v2 or v3 signature and in contrast to previous signature schemes, the v4 signature is stored in a separate file `<apk name>.apk.idsig`.
 Remember to specify it using the `--v4-signature-file` flag when verifying a v4-signed APK with `apksigner verify`.